CraftAcademy/cartify/README.md

 To copy both partials and views:
 $ rails generate cartify:views --scope all

+To copy unstyled partials and views (if you want to modify/add css:
+$ rails generate cartify:views --scope unstyled
 ```

 Please note that the copied views are unstyled but include come css classes that are needed for the JavaScript to work (i.e. `.clickable-row`). **Do NOT remove them.** Doing so will break the Cartify functionality.